The close: TSX falls for fourth straight day as energy slides

-Canada's main stock index fell for the fourth straight session on Monday as the energy sector, which had been a major driver of the index's rally since September, fell by more than 1 per cent.
+Canada's main stock index fell for the fourth straight session on Monday as the energy sector, which had been a major driver of the index's rally since September, declined by 1.3 per cent.

 Wall Street ticks up as dividend payers rise, GE tumbles